Mario Bros.: Development

-A popular story of how Mario went from Jumpman to Mario is that an Italian American landlord, Mario Segale, had barged in on Nintendo of America (NOA)'s staff to demand rent, and they decided to name Jumpman after him.
-This story is contradicted by former NOA warehouse manager Don James, who has stated that he and then-NOA president Minoru Arakawa named the character after Segale as a joke because Segale was so reclusive that none of the employees had ever met him.
-Miyamoto also felt that the best setting for this game was New York due to its labyrinthine subterranean network of sewage pipes.
-The pipes were inspired by several manga, which Miyamoto states feature waste grounds with pipes lying around.
-In this game, they were used in a way to allow the enemies to enter and exit the stage through them to avoid getting enemies piled up on the bottom of the stage.
-The green coloring of the pipes, which Nintendo late president Satoru Iwata called an uncommon color, came from Miyamoto having a limited color palette and wanting to keep things colorful.
-He added that green was the best because it worked well when two shades of it were combined.
+A popular story of how Mario went from Jumpman to Mario is that an Italian American landlord, Mario Segale, had barged in on Nintendo of America (NoA)'s staff to demand rent, and they decided to rename Jumpman after him.
+This story is contradicted by former NoA warehouse manager Don James, who has stated that he and NoA president Minoru Arakawa named the character after Segale as a joke because Segale was so reclusive that none of the employees had ever met him.

+Miyamoto set the game in subterranean New York City due to what he called its "labyrinthine network of sewage pipes".
+The pipes were inspired by several manga, which he said feature waste grounds with pipes lying around.
+In this game, they are used to allow the enemies to enter and exit the stage neatly, to avoid them piling up on the bottom of the stage.
+The green coloring of the pipes, which Nintendo's late president Satoru Iwata called an uncommon color, came from Miyamoto having a limited color palette and wanting to keep things colorful.
+He added that two shades of green combine well.

 Mario Bros. introduced Mario's brother, Luigi, who was created for the multiplayer mode by doing a palette swap of Mario.
 The two-player mode and several aspects of gameplay were inspired by Joust.
 To date, Mario Bros. has been released for more than a dozen platforms.
 The first movement from Mozart's Eine kleine Nachtmusik is used at the start of the game.
 This song has been used in later video games, including Dance Dance Revolution: Mario Mix and Super Smash Bros.
 Brawl.